Christophe ‘Cacha’ Vaassen

 In 2007, a meeting of Anthony More during a dinner with Philippe Quevauviller gave the ferment of a group around bossa nova and Henri Salvador's songs, and they invited Chris to join the brand new group BosSalvador with Dyanne Bennink (saxophone, flute, vocals) and Jacques Gillet (drums).
 They were joined in 2010 by percussionist Miguel Uribe.
 The group dissolved at the end of 2011 while keeping links that will take shape over the years through new encounters around bossa nova, French song and jazz.

 Christophe started playing electric double bass, and joined the group Betty & Co, led by Bruno Desart (guitar), with Dyanne Bennink (vocals), Julie Legrand (violin), Anthony More (piano) and Eric Ivens (drums).

-Since 2020, he joined the Pataphysique Café Orchestra, which covers, in a jazzy form ,French chanson repertoires, in particular Boris Vian, Michel Legrand, Claude Nougaro, Serge Reggiani.
-The group is made up of Philippe Quevauviller (vocals), Dominique Pièrard (guitar), Bruno Desart (guitar), Anthony More (piano), Berny Hoste (trumpet), and himself on electric double bass.
-This same group participates in the project "Brassens dans tous ses états", in association with Jacques Martinez (saxophone, flute).
+Since 2020, he joined the Pataphysique Orchestra, which covers, in a jazzy form ,French chanson repertoires, in particular Boris Vian, Michel Legrand, Claude Nougaro, Serge Reggiani.
+The group is made up of Philippe Quevauviller (vocals), Bruno Desart (guitar), Anthony More (piano), Berny Hoste (trumpet), Jacques Martinez (saxophone) and himself on electric double bass.
+This same group participated in the project "Brassens dans tous ses états".